 And so the night before the carnival on Saturday, there’d be people at the bars.
 And the people from the carnival would find out who the tough guys were.
 And they would talk up The Wrestler.
 And so in the afternoon, the next day, everyone would come down, and some local guy would take him on for maybe a nickel or something.
 And if you won, you got fifty cents.
 And the wrestler would get him in a hold, and there’s a hold called ‘The Sugar Hold’ and it’s a hold in which it makes all the blood rush to your head and blood comes out of your eyes, nose, and ears, etcetera.

 But he doesn’t pin him.

-And they’d all come back that night.
-But the guy who stood up was part of the carnival.
+They’d all come back that night, but the guy who stood up was part of the carnival.
 Everyone would come back and pay another nickel.

 That’s the answer to when did wrestling begin.”

 If you enjoyed this piece, be sure not to miss the following articles on our site:

 - Roddy Piper and Jimmy Snuka on Fateful Piper’s Pit Coconut Incident